Anarchism: Post-WWII

 Around the turn of the 21st century, anarchism grew in popularity and influence within anti-capitalist, anti-war and anti-globalisation movements.
 Interest in the anarchist movement developed alongside momentum in the anti-globalisation movement, whose leading activist networks were anarchist in orientation.
 Anarchists became known for their involvement in protests against the World Trade Organization (WTO), the Group of Eight and the World Economic Forum.
 During the protests, ad hoc leaderless anonymous cadres known as black blocs engaged in rioting, property destruction and violent confrontations with the police.
 Other organisational tactics pioneered at this time include affinity groups, security culture and the use of decentralised technologies such as the Internet.
 A significant event of this period was the confrontations at the 1999 Seattle WTO conference.
-As the movement shaped 21st century radicalism, wider embrace of anarchist principles signaled a revival of interest.
-Contemporary news coverage of black bloc demonstrations emphasizes violence committed by anarchists.
+As the movement shaped 21st century radicalism, wider embrace of anarchist principles signalled a revival of interest.
+Contemporary news coverage of black bloc demonstrations emphasises violence committed by anarchists.

 While having revolutionary aspirations, many contemporary forms of anarchism are not confrontational.
-Instead, they are trying to build an alternative way of social organization (following the theories of dual power), based on mutual interdependence and voluntary cooperation, for instance in groups such as Food Not Bombs and in self-managed social centers.
+Instead, they are trying to build an alternative way of social organisation (following the theories of dual power), based on mutual interdependence and voluntary cooperation, for instance in groups such as Food Not Bombs and in self-managed social centres.

 Anarchism's publicity has also led more scholars in fields such as anthropology and history to engage with the anarchist movement, although contemporary anarchism favours actions over academic theory.
 Anarchist ideas have been influential in the development of the Zapatistas in Mexico and the Democratic Federation of Northern Syria, more commonly known as Rojava, a de facto autonomous region in northern Syria.